 East and North Yorkshire Waterways Partnership Constitution (pdf 197kb opens in new window)

 The work of the partnership is underpinned by the Waterways Strategy 2012-20, which sets out a long term approach for the development of our local waterways.
 Developed with and for our partners, this document identifies the main outcomes, priorities and objectives, thereby providing a framework which partners use to help achieve their potential of our area’s waterways.

 Waterways Strategy 2012-2020 (pdf 4mb opens in new window)

 For more information, please visit the Waterways Partnership website:

 www.waterwayspartnership.co.uk (external website)

-Inland waterways were a core strand of the Rural Development Programme for England (RDPE) CWWW LEADER programme, which covered a large rural area in the East Riding of Yorkshire, as well as, Ryedale and Scarborough districts of North Yorkshire.
-During 2009/10, the LEADER programme funded consultants to work with statutory, voluntary and community agencies to research the waterways within its area and to establish the foundations for an effective partnership between the various interests.
-In 2011, the East Riding and North Yorkshire Waterways Partnership was established to encourage public, private, community and voluntary organisations to work together and develop our waterways so they contribute to economic, environmental and social regeneration.
+Inland waterways were a core strand of the Rural Development Programme for England (RDPE) Coast, Wolds, Wetlands and Waterways (CWWW) LEADER programme, which covered a large rural area in the East Riding of Yorkshire, as well as Ryedale and Scarborough districts of North Yorkshire.
+During 2009-10, the LEADER programme provided funding to enable consultants to work with statutory, voluntary and community agencies to research the waterways within its area and to establish the foundations for an effective partnership.
+This funding and cooperation led to the creation of the East and North Yorkshire Waterways Partnership in 2011.

 Please visit the Rural Programmes website for more information on the LEADER CWWW programme: